 - Gett allows you to order cabs and pay the driver through the app.
-If you are going to be riding taxies, consider using it.
+If you are going to be riding taxis, consider using it.
 It will make your life simple, and the chances of being scammed by a taxi driver go to zero.
 Gett is the most popular taxi handling app, but are competitors, and raxi and yango are two of them.

 Keep this downtime in mind and plan accordingly.

 Two airports in Israel receive international flights.
-The main one is Ben Gurion Airport (TLV since it is located not far from Tel Aviv), and the secondary is Ovda Airport (VDA which is situated close to Eilat).
+The main one is Ben Gurion Airport (TLV since it is not far from Tel Aviv), and the secondary is Ovda Airport (VDA, which is situated close to Eilat).
 You can reach both airports using buses and taxis.
 Additionally, you can take the train to Ben Gurion Airport.